RamonFolguera/Tic-tac-toe-JavaScript-HTML-CSS/README.md

 ### The challenge

-For this time, our third project in this bootcamp I am doing with GeeksHubs we are asked to create a Tic-tac-toe.
+For this time, our third project in this bootcamp I did with GeeksHubs we were asked to create a Tic-tac-toe.

-We have to include a few html pages to work around with the SessionStorage.
-There fore we had to include minimum the main one as the index, a game page with the board, a players and a winner one.
+We had to include a few html pages to work around with SessionStorage.
+Therefore, we had to include at least the main one as the index, a game page with the board, a players and a winner one.

-Very important to have a fine working responsive system to be able to play on big screens and small screens, like mobile phones.
+It was very important to have a good working responsive system to be able to play on big screens and small screens.

 ### Screenshots